 How to Browse in Private on Your Surface

-They linger in your browser’s history of visited websites.
-They often leave behind cached photos—copies of viewed photos—on your computer’s hard drive.
-And they leave behind cookies—small files that help the website track your visits.
+Some even leave behind cached photos — copies of viewed photos — on your Surface’s hard drive.
+And they leave behind cookies — small files that help websites track your visits.

 When you want to visit a website without leaving a trace, head for the Start screen browser’s InPrivate mode from the Tab menu.
-InPrivate mode lets you shop for holiday presents, visit controversial websites, or browse on a public computer without letting the next person know your business.
+InPrivate mode lets you shop for holiday presents, visit controversial websites, or browse on a public computer without letting others know your business.

 To turn on InPrivate mode on the Start screen’s browser, follow these steps: